1975 United Kingdom European Communities membership referendum: Results

 Voting in the referendum took place across the United Kingdom on Thursday 5 June between 07:00 and 22:00 BST.
 All counting areas started their counts the following day on Friday 6 June at 09:00 BST, and the final result was announced just before 23:00 BST by the Chief Counting Officer (CCO) Sir Philip Allen at Earls Court Exhibition Centre in London, after all 68 counting areas had declared their totals.
 With a national turnout of 64% across the United Kingdom, the target to secure a majority for the winning side was 12,951,598 votes.
 The result was a decisive endorsement of continued EC membership, which won by a huge majority of 8,908,508 votes (34.5%) over those who had voted to reject continued membership.

 In total, over two-thirds of voters supported continued EC membership.
 67.2 per cent voted 'Yes' and 32.8 per cent voted 'No'.
 At council level, support for EC membership was positively correlated with support for the Conservative Party and with average income.
 In contrast, poorer areas that supported Labour gave less support to the question.
 Approval was well above 60% in almost every council area in England and also in Wales, with the strongly Labour-supporting Mid Glamorgan being the exception.
 Scotland and Northern Ireland gave less support to the question than the British average.
-Once the voting areas had declared, their results were then relayed to Sir Philip Allen, the Chief Counting Officer, who later declared the final result.
+Once the voting areas had declared, their results were then relayed to Sir Philip Allen, who later declared the final result.

 All the counting areas within the United Kingdom returned large majority 'Yes' votes except for two Scottish regions, the Shetland Islands and the Western Isles, which returned majority votes in favour of 'No'.